 Personal data means any information that allows an individual to be identified.
 It does not include data from which the identity has been removed or otherwise made anonymous (“anonymous data”).

-Users’ personal data are stored in a cloud server owned by Aruba SpA which, by policy, guarantees the confidentiality and security of the customers’ data, ensuring, among other things, that it will maintain organisational, technical and physical protection measures in order to
+Users’ personal data are encrypted and stored in a MongoDB Atlas cloud server, located in Europe, owned by MongoDB Limited which, by policy, guarantees the confidentiality and security of the customers’ data, ensuring, among other things, that it will maintain organisational, technical and physical protection measures in order to

 – protect the security and integrity of the customers’ data while they are within its systems